mavia369/DEN-Task2-My_Tasks_App/README.md

 # Note:
-### Screenshots and demo-video of the project are included in the folder 'Screenshots and demo-video' of the repository.
+### Screenshots and demo-video of the project are included in the folder 'Screenshots_and_demo-video' of the repository.

 # About This Project
 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

 This project is a simple android application which allows the user to:
-1) Take a quiz which consists of 5 MCQs
-2) The user lands on 'HomeScreen' where they can press 'Start Quiz' button to start the quiz.
-3) The user then lands on the 'QuizScreen' where a question is asked with 4 possible options, the user has to choose one and then click on the 'Next' button to get to the next MCQ.
-4) The user gets a countdown of maximum 10 seconds to answer each MCQ.
-5) The quiz automatically moves on to next MCQ if the user fails to answer it within 10 seconds
-6) After the 5 MCQs are finished, the user lands on the 'ResultScreen' where the app shows how many of the answers were correct.
-7) User can press the 'Go to Home' button on the 'ResultScreen' to go back to the 'HomeScreen'.
+1) Create new tasks.
+2) See existing tasks.
+3) Edit existing task.
+4) Delete existing tasks.
+5) Users can set (Title, Description, Date and Priority) of each task.

+In this project, SQLite is used for database (local storage).

 # How To Run This Project
 ## Step 1: Setup the enviromnet